 And finally, I’m struck by Coventry, a UK City of Culture 2021, in England, where this national award designation both honors and elevates the city’s history and culture to drive the local economy, support the community, and sustainably invest in ways that will extend beyond the one-year award period that started in May.
 The “Coventry Moves” videos tell an inspiring community story, and I can’t wait to see the impact of this broader approach to the city and region’s arts and culture ecology.

-conscious effort on our part — on everyone’s part — to move the arts
+on our part — on everyone’s part — to move the

 Please join me here for future postings.
 I would love to engage with you about what I’m seeing, what you’re seeing, and what we might do to make a difference.